Latin Berry

 Latin Dafonso Berry (born January 13, 1967) is an American former professional football player who played three seasons as defensive back for the Los Angeles Rams and Cleveland Browns.
 He was drafted in the third round of the 1990 NFL Draft by the Rams.

+Berry competed for the Oregon Ducks track and field team, where he placed at the NCAA championships in both the long jump and triple jump.